Kkulkarni1/CAPG/README.md

 In this example we will genotype positions 1 to 5000 of both subgenomes assuming they are homoeologous.
 Finally, we store the output in VCF files, whose names are provided via the `--vcf_files` option.

-From the `script_main/wgs` directory, the command line for genotyping is:
+From the `src/wgs` directory, the command line for genotyping is:

 ```
 ./capg_wgs --ref_names Genome_A:1-5000 Genome_B:1-5000 --sam_files ../../data/aln0A.sam ../../data/aln0B.sam --fsa_files ../../data/refA.fa ../../data/refB.fa --geno ../../data/ref.sam -equal --vcf_files ../../data/A.vcf ../../data/B.vcf
 ```

 The positions with no coverage in the first genome will not be outputed.

+More detailed tutorials demonstrating real data analysis of peanut data and an extensive simulation, can be found (here)[https://github.com/Kkulkarni1/CAPG/tree/main/script_analysis].

 # How to Cite <a name = "cite" />